seekers-dev/seekers-py/README.md

 ## This repository contains

-- 🎮 A classic python implementation of the seekers game (classic, unsave)
+- 🎮 A classic python implementation of the seekers game (classic, unsafe)
 - 🌐 A gRPC api server and client implementation (new, protected)

 Players can join the Seekers Game in two ways: